chrisseaton/rhizome/doc/bytecode.md

 return(%v_3)
 ```

-The RubyJIT format is similar in simplicity to the Rubinius format, except that
+The Rhizome format is similar in simplicity to the Rubinius format, except that
 it makes a few things more explicit, such as loading arguments into local
 variables. it also includes `trace` instructions, which Rubinius does not have
 as it does not support `set_trace_func`.